May 4, 2016

 Over the past several years, the healthcare landscape has begun a dramatic shift to prioritize value over volume and refocus care around the patient.
 In practical terms, this shift is moving the industry to making patient care more collaborative, where all players—including practice-based physicians, nurses, specialists, home care providers and more—coordinate and collaborate to give patients the best quality care.
 And, they are doing so more efficiently.

-Coordinating all of these players requires more than an aging and outdated one-directional tool like the pager; instead, the complex web of healthcare needs a unified solution that gives all doctors, nurses and other care team members the tools they need to get the right information to the right person, at the right time, in the right way.
+Coordinating all of these players requires more than an aging and outdated one-directional tool like the pager; hospital communication systems need to be modernized with a bi-directional unified solution.
+Doctors, nurses and other members of the care team should get the right message at the right time to improve communication workflows.